Cyborg4004/Sales_Analysis-and-Forecasting/README.md

 - Data Transformation
-1. Date and Time Standardization: o	Converted Date and Time columns into a unified timestamp format. o	Outcome: Created a new column with standardized date-time data for consistent time-based analysis.
+1. Date and Time Standardization:
+- Converted Date and Time columns into a unified timestamp format.
+- Outcome: Created a new column with standardized date-time data for consistent time-based analysis.

 - Data Cleaning and Preprocessing
 1. Missing Values:
-o	Checked for missing values in critical columns like Quantity, Unit_price, and Total. o	Outcome: No missing values were found in key columns.
+- Checked for missing values in critical columns like Quantity, Unit_price, and Total.
+- Outcome: No missing values were found in key columns.
 2. Outliers in Rating:
-o	Removed extreme ratings below 2 or above 9.5 to ensure data integrity. o	Outcome: 71 outlier rows were removed.
+- Removed extreme ratings below 2 or above 9.5 to ensure data integrity.
+- Outcome: 71 outlier rows were removed.

 *You can access the SQL scripts file [here](https://github.com/Cyborg4004/Sales_Analysis-and-Forecasting/blob/main/Sales_Analysis.sql)*